Ultrasonic Study of Water Adsorbed in Nanoporous Glasses: Discussion

 \subsection{Mechanical Properties of Dry Samples and Confined Water}

-In Table~\ref{tab:Mechanical_Props}, the calculated mechanical properties of samples V and C are presented alongside those reported by Scherer et al. for the same material via sonic resonance~\cite{Scherer1986} and by a beam-bending method~\cite{Vichit2000}, as well as Schappert et al. who used pulse-echo ultrasound measurements~\cite{Schappert2014}.
+In Table~\ref{tab:Mechanical_Props}, the calculated mechanical properties of samples V and C are presented alongside those reported by Scherer et al. for the same material via sonic resonance~\cite{Scherer1986} and by a beam-bending method~\cite{Vichit2000}, as well as Schappert and Pelster who used pulse-echo ultrasound measurements~\cite{Schappert2014}.
 While the shear modulus of both samples agrees with the literature sources, we observed longitudinal moduli higher than any of the listed values.
-This leads to a higher than normal values for $K_0$ and $K_{\rm s}$.
-Table~\ref{tab:Mechanical_Props} also shows the Poisson's ratio of the dry sample $\nu_0$:
+This leads to higher values for $K_0$ and $K_{\rm s}$.
+Table~\ref{tab:Mechanical_Props} also shows the Poisson's ratio $\nu_0$ of the dry samples:

 Note that the bulk modulus of the fluid from Eq.~\ref{eq:Rearranged_Gassmann} is sensitive to the values of $K_0$ and $K_{\rm s}$, where the latter is the main source of potential uncertainties.
-If the dry elastic constants reported by Scherer et al. and Schappert et al. are used to calculate $K_{\rm s}$ of Vycor glass via the modified KT theory, $K_{\rm f}$ inferred from the Gassmann theory will differ from the results in Figure~\ref{fig:K_f_vs_RH}, as discussed in Ref.~\cite{Gor2018Gassmann}.
+If the dry elastic constants reported by Scherer et al. and Schappert and Pelster are used to calculate $K_{\rm s}$ of Vycor glass via the modified KT theory, $K_{\rm f}$ inferred from the Gassmann theory will differ from the results in Figure~\ref{fig:K_f_vs_RH}, as discussed in Ref.~\cite{Gor2018Gassmann}. {We find that a hypothetical underestimate of $K_{\rm s}$ by 10\% or 20\% causes an overestimate of $K_{\rm f}$ by 20\% and 50\%, respectively.}

 Irrespective of the values for the $K_0$ and $K_{\rm s}$, the fluid bulk modulus is linearly dependent on the pressure of the fluid in the pores (represented here by the Laplace pressure for simplicity)~\cite{Gor2010,Gor2014}, which is consistent with the Tait-Murnaghan equation~\cite{Murnaghan1944,Birch1952}: